Archaeology of Qatar: Settlements

 One of the oldest yet-discovered settlements was found in 2009 on the northwest coast in Wadi Debayan.
-Carbon dating of organic remains divulged human habitation dating back to 7500 years in the past.
+Carbon dating of organic remains revealed human habitation dating back 7500 years.
 It is thought to have been occupied over a stretch of 5000 years before being abandoned sometime in the Bronze Age.
-Remnants of marine life, plant material and structural components were among the artifacts found in situ.
+Remnants of marine life, plant material and structural components were among the artifacts found on site.
 Fragments of pottery originating from the early Ubaid period were also recovered.

-Ras Abrouq, on the western shoreline, was found to contain a ring-like structure, hearths, Ubaid pottery, cairns, and stone tools.
+Ras Abrouq, on the western shoreline, contained a ring-like structure, hearths, Ubaid pottery, cairns, and stone tools.
 In addition, many fish bones and snail shells were recovered.
 G.H.
 Smith, an excavator of the site, suggested that it was a seasonal encampment and that its inhabitants had trade relations with nearby civilizations.

 The Dark Millennium

 Most of the fourth millennium BC and parts of the third millennium BC have been dubbed the 'Dark Millennium'.
-Coinciding with the decline of the Ubaid period cultures, this period is characterized by a dearth of archaeological remnants.
+Coinciding with the decline of the Ubaid period cultures, this period is characterized by a scarcity of archaeological remnants.
 Archaeologists have attributed this lapse to a lowering of lake levels and increasing desertification around this time, both of which impacted the peninsula's arability and discouraged sedentary lifestyles.

 Bronze Age findings

 Pottery

 Excavations in Ras Abrouq and Al Khor Island yielded Barbar ceramics originating from the Dilmun civilization dating to the third millennium BC.
-A 1977 expedition discovered non-Barbar pottery in Al Khor Island, also dating to the third millennium BC, with geometrical patterns similar to the pottery of the Umm an-Nar Culture in present-day United Arab Emirates.
+A 1977 expedition discovered non-Barbar pottery in Al Khor Island, also dating to the third millennium BC, with geometrical patterns similar to the pottery of the Umm an-Nar culture in the present-day United Arab Emirates.
 The ceramics documented in Al Khor Island consist of medium-sized jars and cooking pots.

 Three fragments of red pottery, thought to originate from the Arabian coast, were discovered in excavations conducted in Al Da'asa in 1973.